rikkimelissa/baxter_throw/README.md

 * Check the RRT path for self collisions
 * Smooth the path and generate time-optimal, minimum-acceleration trajectories for each joint to follow

+See a demo of the robot throwing a ball to three distinct positions here:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/rpvsrdLKdGM" frameborder="0" allowfullscreen></iframe>

 This implementation relies on work from the following sources:

 > Zhang, Yajia, Jingru Luo, and Kris Hauser.
 "Sampling-based motion planning with dynamic intermediate state objectives: Application to throwing."
 Robotics and Automation (ICRA), 2012 IEEE International Conference on.
 IEEE, 2012.